 Applications for all studentships are invited from suitably qualified graduates.
 Candidates should typically hold, or expect to hold, a first degree with a minimum of 2:1 and a Master’s degree with research methods training appropriate to the discipline, with a dissertation mark of at least 65%.
-Candidates without a research methods Master's degree may be considered for a 1+3 studentship, combining PhD training with an initial year on our Faculty MRes in Social Sciences Research Methods.
+Candidates applying for a 1+3 studentship should hold or expect to hold a relevant undergraduate degree.
 Candidates who have studied outside of the UK should typically hold, or expect to hold, qualifications at an equivalent level to those mentioned above.
 Candidates will be interviewed as part of the selection process.
 EU and International applicants may be required to provide evidence of competence in the English Language.

-The Studentships cover tuition fees (UK/EU rates), a tax-free maintenance grant (currently £14,296 per year), and a research training support grant.
-International students are welcome to apply; a number of studentships will be available to cover full international fees.
+For 2018/9, the Studentships cover tuition fees (UK/EU rates), a tax-free maintenance grant (currently £14,777 per annum), and a research training support grant.
+International students are welcome to apply; a small number of studentships will be available to cover full international fees.

 To be considered for a Studentship, you should make an application for admission indicating the intention to be considered for a funded studentship under the Postgraduate Studentships Scheme.

-Please contact the postgraduate admissions tutor, Dr Martin Doherty, or your potential supervisor to discuss the advertised project areas, or to explore a proposal in another area.
+Please contact the postgraduate admissions tutor, Dr Sara Bengtsson, or your potential supervisor to discuss the advertised project areas, or to explore a proposal in another area.

 To discuss the application process, please contact the UEA PGR Office - email: email@example.com - tel: (01603) 591709.